 Beef short ribs are similar to pork “spare ribs”, except they are usually larger and meatier; and they come from a cow rather than a pig of course.

 The photo above is the dish I made with standard beef short ribs.
-I have made this dish with the boneless type of beef short ribs also (aka country-style ribs) and it was great both ways.
+I have made this dish with the boneless type of pork short ribs also (aka country-style ribs) and it was great both ways.
+The photo below is a recipe for pork spare ribs.

-Beef short ribs are best braised, stewed or slow-cooked in liquid over low heat in order to yield tender meat.
+Beef short ribs are best braised, stewed, or slow-cooked in liquid over low heat to yield fork-tender meat.

-Short ribs are high fat, but then if you are on a keto or low carb diet, that is often desirable.
-The boneless country style ribs have less fat if that is your preference.
+Short ribs are high fat, but then if you are on a keto or low-carb diet, that is often desirable.

 Illustrated Step by Step: